MicrosoftDocs/learn/learn-pr/iot/set-up-rules-and-take-actions-on-telemetry-data-in-azure-iot-central/includes/1-introduction.md

 This module builds on the app developed in the "Your first Azure IoT Central app" module, by adding rules and actions.
 It's not a requirement that you have completed the earlier module, but it may help your understanding of IoT Central if you do complete it.

 The earlier module explains how to monitor and command the movements of a refrigerated truck.
 This module adds _rules and actions_ to the IoT Central app.
 Rules enable greater automation.
-A rule is triggered when one or more conditions are met, and one or more actions are the result.
+A rule is triggered when one or more conditions are met.
+One or more actions are the result.
 These actions include sending an email, and sending data to a website (a _webhook_ action).
+This website could be your own custom app, or a productivity tool such as Microsoft Flow.

 In this module, we build the IoT Central app from a pre-prepared JSON file defining all the device capabilities.
-The device app code is loaded and run, without detailed explanation of the sections of code.
-The focus is on creating a range of rules, and testing out these rules, with the device and IoT Central apps up and running.
+The device app code is loaded and run.
+A more detailed explanation of the sections of code is available in the earlier module.
+The focus here is on creating a range of rules, and testing the rules trigger the specified actions.

 ## Learning objectives